“Midwifery I believe is the answer – to put a well trained midwife in every village of Ethiopia would soon eradicate obstetric fistula.”

 Victoria Birth Simulator

-Over the past year, post-graduate students at the Hamlin College of Midwives have been using an interactive state-of-the-art ‘Victoria S22– Labour and Delivery Simulator’, acquired to complement their clinical training.
+Post-graduate students at the Hamlin College of Midwives use an interactive state-of-the-art ‘Victoria S22– Labour and Delivery Simulator’, in their training and was acquired to complement their clinical training.

 The Victoria model features fully programmable physiological parameters.
 Students learn to perform emergency caesarean deliveries, manage intraoperative and postoperative complications as well as practise neonatal care.